mberrisford/as-a11yspecialist/src/pages/posts/when-to-use-aria.md

 The native button element gives you:

 - Keyboard accessibility (Enter and Space activation)
-- Focus management
+- Focus management (no need for tabindex)
-- Proper role announcement
+- Proper role announcement ("button")
-- Touch target sizing
-- Button appearance

 All without writing a single line of JavaScript or adding ARIA attributes.

 ## When ARIA Makes Sense

 ARIA becomes useful when HTML alone can't express the interface you need to build.
-Here are situations where ARIA is appropriate:
+Here are some situations where ARIA is appropriate:

-### 1. Dynamic Content Updates
+### Dynamic Content Updates

 When content changes without a page reload, ARIA can announce these changes to screen reader users.